Clemson Extension Bull Test Program

 The Edisto Forage Bull Test (EFBT) located at the Edisto Research & Education Center near Blackville, SC is a unique approach to central gain testing bulls.
 It is a 168-days pasture-based test with limit-feeding of a commodity byproduct-based test ration at 1% of body weight.
 EFBT was developed, built and started in 1982 with the commercial cow-calf producer in mind.
 It utilizes the Southeast’s advantage in the cattle business which is the ability to grow high quality, lush forages year-round.
 EFBT was designed to performance test bulls in an environment in which bull buyers expect their progeny to perform.

-The Clemson Bull Test (CUBT) is located at the Clemson Beef Cattle Farm on the Simpson Experiment Station near Pendleton, SC.
+The Clemson Bull Test (CUBT) is located at the Clemson Beef Cattle Farm on the Piedmont Experiment Station near Pendleton, SC.
 It is a 112-days feedlot test feeding a commodity byproduct-based bull test ration.